 Both PhD and Master’s by Thesis students must submit regular progress reports.
-PhD students submit their reports, called Candidate Development Plans, online, while Master’s by Thesis Students use a paper-based system.
+PhD candidates submit their reports, called Candidate Development Plans (CDP's), online, while Master’s by Thesis students use a paper-based system.

-Master’s by Thesis students need to submit progress reports, too, but their reports are due at set points during their candidature.
-The first report is due after one month’s full-time enrollment (the “Confirmation of Master’s Research Proposal”), the second after 3 months’ full-time enrollment (the “Interim” progress report) and the last after 8 months’ full-time enrollment (the “Final” progress report).
+Master’s by Thesis students need to submit progress reports at set points during their enrolment.
+The first report is due after one month (the “Confirmation of Master’s Research Proposal”), the second after 3 months (the “Interim” progress report) and the last after 8 months (the “Final” progress report).
 These deadlines are doubled for part-time students.

 - the type or amount of feedback you get from your supervisor

 - ... or anything else.

 Candidate Development Plans are completed online.
 Students will be notified by email when each reporting round opens; the email will contain a link to the online system or you can access the system here.

 Candidate Development Plans are due in May and November each year.

 CDP User Guides

 |Guidelines for PhD Candidates||321KB|